The Ultimate Bucket List Italy Road Trip

 Going to Cinque Terre in a car can be challenging, and you should read this helpful Cinque Terre guide before you decide how to visit.

-If you do decide not to stay or park in Cinque Terre, La Spezia offers an excellent alternative and you can get the express train, which stops at each of the five villages.
+If you decide not to stay or park in Cinque Terre, La Spezia offers an excellent alternative and you can get the express train, which stops at each of the five villages.
 Another option is to take the Cinque Terre ferry, which stops at all the villages apart from Corniglia, as there is no access to the sea.

 Where to Stay in Cinque Terre